How to add UTMs in Google Ads for better attribution hero image

 .

-If you don't need the Campaign Name in your UTMs and happy with just the Campaign ID, you can skip the script altogether.
-You can then use the standard valueTrack {campaignid} for both the utm_id and utm_camapign, using something like the below in the account-level Final URL Suffix:
+If you don't need the Campaign or Ad group names in your UTMs, and happy with just the IDs, you can skip the script altogether.
+I.e. you can then use the standard ValueTrack parameter {campaignid} for both the utm_campaign.

-Whatever approach you take here, it's essential for marketers to use UTM parameters across ALL marketing links to measure the performance as accurately as possible in GA4 - Google Ads is no exception.
+Whatever approach you take here, it's essential for marketers to use UTM parameters across ALL marketing links to measure the performance as accurately as possible - Google Ads is no exception.

 Find me on LinkedIn if you have any questions or suggestions.